csc7/PP2_CI/README.md

     - A contact form.
 - **STRUCTURE**: the information is structured as follows:
     - Wavelet functions, in a separate page called "Functions".
-    - Google Chart graph, input parameters and generate/export buttons in a separate page called "Generator".
+    - Google Chart (please see credit below) graph, input parameters and generate/export buttons in a separate page called "Generator".
     - A quiz with ten questions in a separate page called "Quiz".
     - A contact form in a separate page called "Contact".
     - A fixed navigation bar on top.